-This document describes the pre-personalisation steps that should be followed to correctly initialize the Cosmo V8.1-N platforms.
+This document describes the pre-personalisation steps that should be followed to correctly initialize the ID-One Cosmo v8.2 platforms.
 The TOE is finalized once it's prepersonalised.
 This guide is provided to the user (in phases 4-5).